Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Seifert-van Kampen theorem for and its applications

 \end{fact} We want to establish analogous statement for $\pipet$.

 \begin{proposition} Let $X, Y$ be two connected schemes locally of finite type over an algebraically closed field $k$ and assume that $Y$ is proper.
-Let us fix $\bx, \by$ - closed points respectively of $X$ and $Y$.
+Let $\bx, \by$ be geometric points of $X$ and $Y$ respectively with values in the same algebraically closed field extension $K$ of $k$.
 Then the map induced by the projections is an isomorphism

-\end{proposition} Before we start the proof let us state and prove the surjectivity of the above map as a lemma.
+\end{proposition} Choosing a path between $(\bx,\by)$ and some fixed $k$-point of $X \times_k Y$ (seen as a geometric point) and looking at the images of this path via projections onto $X$ and $Y$ reduces us (by Cor.\ \ref{base-points} and compatibility of the chosen paths), to the situation where we can assume that $\bx$ and $\by$ are $k$-points.
+We are going to assume this in the proof.
+Before we start, let us state and prove the surjectivity of the above map as a lemma.
 Properness is not needed for this.

 \begin{lemma} Let $X, Y$ be two connected schemes over an algebraically closed field $k$ with $k$-points on them: $\bx$ on $X$ and $\by$ on $Y$.
 Then the map induced by the projections

 is surjective. \end{lemma} \begin{proof} Consider the map $(\id_X, \by): X = X\times_k \by \rarr X \times_k Y$.
 It is easy to check that the map induced on fundamental groups $\pipet(X,\bx) \rarr \pipet(X \times_k Y,(\bx,\by)) \rarr \pipet(X,\bx) \times \pipet(Y,\by)$ is given by $(\id_{\pipet(X,\bx)}, 1_{\pipet(Y,\by)}) : \pipet(X,\bx) \rarr \pipet(X,\bx) \times \pipet(Y,\by)$.
 Analogous fact holds if we consider $(\bx, \id_Y): Y \rarr X \times_k Y$.
 As a result, the image $\rmim(\pipet(X \times_k Y,(\bx,\by)) \rarr \pipet(X,\bx) \times \pipet(Y,\by))$ contains the set $(\pipet(X,\bx) \times \{1_{\pipet(Y,\by)}\}) \cup (\{1 _{\pipet(X,\bx)}\} \times \pipet(Y,\by))$.
 This finishes the proof, as this set generates $\pipet(X,\bx) \times \pipet(Y,\by)$. \end{proof}